You’ve heard of Mendoza and Malbec, but have you heard of Cafayate and Torrontes?

 Wineries are the best and most obvious choice on where to eat in Cafayate.

-In particular, I love the picada and lunch menu at Finca Los Nubes.
-It’s casual, with outdoor seating on their lawn overlooking their vineyard and the town below.
+In particular, I love the lunch menu at Finca Los Nubes.
+It’s casual with outdoor seating on their lawn overlooking their vineyard and the town below.

 Piattelli is another excellent winery for lunch or dinner.
 We booked their sunset tour that included a bottle of wine and a picada at their restaurant after the tour.
-It was one of the best experiences of our trip!
+It was one of the best experiences of our trip, watching the sunset behind the quebrada.

 Lunch or dinner at La Rosa at Bodega El Esteco is another Cafayate classic.
 We had lunch but the ambiance at dinner looks very romantic.